Uckfield to Lewes walk

 A gentle walk along river valleys through fields and woods, finishing with a climb over the South Downs above Glyndebourne

 (b) The afternoon climb onto the downs can be avoided by following the Ouse Valley Way all the way to Lewes.
 This reduces the total length to 18.2km (11.3 miles) with a toughness rating of 2/10.

-The walk can be shortened by taking a bus to Lewes or Brighton from Ringmer or from Broyle Side.
+The walk can be shortened by taking a bus to Lewes, Brighton or Uckfield from Ringmer.

 Take the train nearest to 10:00am (or 9:00am) from London Bridge to Uckfield.
 On Sundays take the train nearest to 9:45am (or 8:45am) from Victoria or London Bridge to East Croydon and change there for Uckfield.

 Buy a return ticket to Lewes, which is accepted on the outward journey to Uckfield.